awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

   Amazon ECS automatically tags all newly launched tasks\.
 For more information, see [Amazon ECS\-managed tags](#managed-tags)\.
 + A user creates a resource using the console\.
 The console automatically tags the resources\.

-  These tags are returned in the AWS CLI, and AWS SDK responses and are displayed inthe console\.
+  These tags are returned in the AWS CLI, and AWS SDK responses and are displayed in the console\.
 You cannot modify or delete these tags\.

   For information about the added tags, see the **Tags automatically added by the console** column in the **Tagging support for Amazon ECS resources** table\.